doandanhtu/ossu-cs/intro-cs-mit-6001x/week-5/note.md

 - Build a hierarchy of a system to organize information in an efficient way.
 - Inheritance allows us to build modules that can easily interrelate.
 - A class variable can be used to define a unique ID for each instance of that class.

+### Flexibility
+- Group different classes with a similar aspect into a superclass to address that aspect
+- Alter the behaviour of multiple classes at once by editing their superclass
+- Alter the specific behaviour of a specific class without affecting classes in another branch or the superclass
+- We can create class that includes instances of other classes within it

+### Generators
+- A generator is a special kind of object that allows us to control the behavior of the program and hence, improve the efficiency.
+- Any procedure or method with `yield` statement is called a **generator**.
+- Generators have a `next()` method to start or resume execution of the procedure.
+Inside of a generator:
+    - `yield` suspends execution and returns a value
+    - The next time `next()` is called, the generator will be executed to the next `yield()` method.
+    - If we run out of `yield()` method, then calling `next()` will raise a `StopIteration` exception.
+- The generators provide the ability to **only create things as needed**.
+Imagine the case we need to loop through a list of objects.
+However, objects in that list are created from other procedures.
+Without generators, we need to create the whole list first and then iterate on that list.
+Using generators, we only create the object when we need.
+- A popular example of generators is `range()`.

+### Further notes on generators
+- Everything that can be done with generator can be done with a function.
+However, we may want to use a generator because:
+    - we can ask the generator for the next item, one at a time, and
+    - we don't waste time computing values that we don't ultimately want (or won't want for a long time)
+- Generators are especially useful when dealing with **an unbounded sequence** (e.g., an unbounded sequence of fib or prime numbers).